gbmhunter/blog/content/pages/electronics/projects/columbus-radio/_index.md

 So I had to reflash again.
 At which point the OS wouldn't even boot.
 Some issue with the SD card image?

 Fixed!
-Had to clone all the files from the Volumio git repository back into /var/www.
+Had to clone all the files from the Volumio git repository back into `/var/www`.
 Volumio then prompted that there were updated available, and would you like to upgrade.
 After clicking yes, we were back to normal!

-Also tried sudo rpi-update (and then a reboot).
+Also tried `sudo rpi-update` (and then a reboot).
 This also didn't work.

 ## The Way That Worked

 So I gave up on sudo apt-get update, and  apt-get -y upgrade as they seemed to break the Volumio Web UI.
 Given I couldn't run the proper SPI code without running that command, I luckily discovered a bit-banged python code module ([https://learn.adafruit.com/reading-a-analog-in-and-controlling-audio-volume-with-the-raspberry-pi/script](https://learn.adafruit.com/reading-a-analog-in-and-controlling-audio-volume-with-the-raspberry-pi/script)) that can talk to the MCP3008.

-I also found instruction on how to install the python RPi.GPIO module without having to use sudo apt-get install python (which required the sudo apt-get update  call first).
+I also found instruction on how to install the python RPi.GPIO module without having to use `sudo apt-get install python` (which required the `sudo apt-get update` call first).

 ```sh
 wget http://sourceforge.net/projects/raspberry-gpio-python/files/raspbian-wheezy/python-rpi.gpio_0.5.8-1_armhf.deb